palantir/atlasdb/docs/source/miscellaneous/doc/adr/0016-use-tickets-encoding-for-transactions.md

 page caches).
 We also had to create fresh ``TransactionService``s on each benchmark run to circumvent application-level caching.

-These benchmarks were run with a 100% hit rate (every timestamp queried for corresponded to an existing transaction).
+The following benchmarks were run with a 100% hit rate (every timestamp queried for corresponded to an existing transaction).
 We attempted to run the tests using various configurations of the optimisations discussed above:

 - ``tx1`` is simply the transactions1 algorithm.
 - ``tx2`` is the transactions2 algorithm, using standard AtlasDB table settings (that is, ``bloom_filter_fp_chance`` of